 Five to seven million years ago, ape-men with the expert vision of their ape genealogies – they were the size of chimpanzees – walked upright and became excellent hunters and tool-makers.
 For three million years or so they lived on the unmeasured grassy plains of middle earth, (that warm lush spot bordered by North Africa, the Mediterranean, East Asia and Lower Europe), but incrementally one line of them started to change, perhaps one to two million years ago.
 They acquired an arch in their feet and their hip joint moved to the center of the pelvis.
 They developed spinal curvature.
 Their skull changed.
 A domed forehead grew as the brain doubled its size.
 Their height increased and they became Homo Erectus, our precursor.

 At some point, we began writing, drawing and using symbols.
 Our first engravings are some 30,000 years old.
-About 8,000 years ago, we began collecting and planting seeds and we founded the first villages.
+About eight to nine thousand years ago, we began collecting and planting seeds and we founded the first villages.
 Sometime around this era appeared the first written tablets of food recipes and inventories of foodstuff.
 After this, came the first primitive alphabets.
 The stories and knowledge which had been passed on through vocal traditions about shared experience began to be recorded.
 They were collected eventually into crude libraries which became communal brains, or if you prefer, 'Mental DNA'.
 So what was only a single generational genetic inheritance, came as a manner of speaking, available to many and put all of us potentially at par.

 A confluence of events occurred.
 In a time of cooler temperatures around the world about 10,000 years ago, Homo Sapiens migrated (over many centuries): water locked up in ice allowed the emergence of land bridges across the Bering Strait and down the Indonesian Islands as far as Australia.
-Their brains were now the same size as ours; their spoken language skills as good.
+Their brains were now the same size as ours - even larger; their spoken language skills as good.
 Over the centuries, the temperature of the world meliorated.
 Glaciers retreated and land bridges disappeared.
 Many societies were cut off from middle earth.

 Homo Erectus – “Upright” man (or Homo Sapiens – “Wise” man) populates almost every part of the earth today, not always upright, not always wise.
 However, the point is, the baby daughter of an African bushman – given the right circumstances – could be raised in a city by loving adoptive parents, educated at college and become a virtuoso at some study.
 Our pigmentation, body stature and other superficial physical features are directly related to the environment whenever one group of us stayed long enough in one part of the world – i.e., for thousands of years – to be fixed by natural selection.
 Now the features remain apparent for generations no matter where we live, but we started as one single line, likely destroying the other slower less intelligent ape-men for food and as competitors.